lpereira-ue/snirh.lab/README.md

 ## Overview

-Convert laboratory data to the Portuguese Information System for Water Resources (SNIRH) file format.
-The **snirh.lab** package provides tools to validate station data, convert parameters and units, and generate compliant output files for submission to SNIRH.
+Convert laboratory data into the official SNIRH (Portuguese Information System for Water Resources) format https://snirh.apambiente.pt/.
+The **snirh.lab** package validates monitoring stations, standardizes parameters and units, and generates compliant files for submission to SNIRH.

-The enhanced SNIRH lab package now includes automatic station validation against the SNIRH database for surface water and biota data.
-This ensures that only valid, active stations are used for data conversion.

 ## Key Features